vishaltak/gitlab-development-kit/doc/index.md

 1. Install GDK components in the GDK directory:

-   1. Change to the newly-created GDK directory.
+   1. Navigate to the newly-created GDK directory.
    1. Run `make bootstrap` to install remaining dependencies.
 If you receive an error message that begins with: **Authenticity of checksum file can not be assured!**:
       1. Follow the [`asdf-nodejs` Install section instructions](https://github.com/asdf-vm/asdf-nodejs#install).